marimeireles/journey/content/english/organization/index.md

 <br>
 <div class="flex items-center justify-center">
-{{< button class="justify-center" label="Join Journey's mailing list" link="http://eepurl.com/iP4NFI" style="solid" >}}
+{{< button class="justify-center" label="Join Journey as an organization" link="https://docs.google.com/forms/d/1OUaMJoVmnqNFf2D26Vu4WscSWKxdHWycyiCncSy6pCM/" style="solid" >}}
 </div>
 <hr>

 #### What to expect from Journey as an organization

-** Journey offers a bridge between highly capacitated developers from nations that are not as much payed attention to and projects that are committed to open and diverse standards.
+Journey faciliates the connection between highly highly skilled developers from underrepresented nations and organizations that are dedicated to maintaining open and inclusive standards.

 We expect organizations to offer a place for growth of collaborators and we ask them to see this as a fellowship program rather than an colaboration period or contractor work.

-** Journey is not a hiring company and it has no vinculos empregaticios.
-And the companies will be hiring collaborators as a 3rd party in a contract fashion as in ____.
-All the arrangements between payment of the collaborator should be done with the organization and the contractor.
-Journey will provide support for collaborators to set up their own free-lancer entities in case they don't have one.
+Journey is not an employment agency and does not establish formal employment relationships.
+Organizations will engage collaborators on a contract basis, similar to Outreachy's contract system.
+All payment arrangements should be made directly between the organization and the contractor.
+Journey will offer assistance to collaborators in establishing their own freelance entities if they do not already have one.

-** Members of Journey will regularly meet with collaborators and capacitate them with relevant themes through workshops and talks.

 For an organization the process looks like the following: